eepgwde/ticker-planto/README.md

 ** Ticker plants in operation

 The q/kdb+ ticker plant is much more evolved.
-And it's key parts are usually implemented in 'k', the programming language that q is derived from.
+And its key parts are usually implemented in 'k', the programming language that q is derived from.